 It can be concluded that an infection (P) causes cell damage (D) and a delayed activity of the macrophages (M).
 The infection is defeated by the macrophages which decrease to a sufficient level afterwards.
-In this case (parameter regime), the infection remains chronically and the cell damage reaches a stable level.

-Fig. 1 The time dynamics of the equations (4),(5) and (6).
+Fig. 1 The time dynamics of the equations (4), (5) and (6).